com-480-data-visualization/project-2024-DVteam/README.md

 Player's performance information: [Basketball Reference](https://www.basketball-reference.com/) [https://www.kaggle.com/datasets/dhavalrupapara/nba-2023-player-shot-dataset](https://www.kaggle.com/datasets/dhavalrupapara/nba-2023-player-shot-dataset)

+Technical Setup:

+Our tech stack includes HTML, CSS, and JavaScript, with the D3.js library utilized for creating charts and interactions.

+The website is hosted on GitHub Pages as a quick deployment option.

 ## 📈 Milestone 2 (26th April, 5pm)

 Skeleton of our website: [The skeleton of our website](https://com-480-data-visualization.github.io/project-2024-DVteam/)